joaoalbertocsjunior/react-s/README.md

 You can write logic inside JSON as you would in xml or jsx.

-## Do i have to re-write all my code to use this?

-No, you can simple use the parse functions provided.

 ## Is the project _production ready_

 In summary, **no**, _eventually_ it will be.